barc/backbone.giraffe/src/docs/viewBasics.md

 });
 ```

-Giraffe implements `render` for you so it can do some useful things, and by default `render` expects `template` to be the DOM selector of an **Underscore** template.
+Giraffe implements `render` so it can do some useful things, and by default `render` expects `template` to be the DOM selector of an **Underscore** template.
 This can be easily configured to support any form of string templating.
 For more information, see `template`, `setTemplateStrategy`, and `getHTML` in the [API docs](api.html#View-template).
 ```html
 <script id="my-template" type="text/template">
   Hello <%= name %>!
 </script>
 ```

-Giraffe uses the function `attachTo` to put views into the DOM or inside one another. `attachTo` calls `render` the first time the view is attached, and sets up a parent-child relationship if a parent view is found.
-In this case there is no parent view.
+Giraffe uses the function `attachTo` to put views into the DOM or inside one another.
+If a view has not yet been rendered, `attachTo` will call render on it.
 ```js
 var myView = new MyView();
 myView.attachTo('body');